alessandrobigiotti/Keras_MLP-GRU_Regressor/README.md

 This is my contribution for the master's degree thesis.
 In this project I present two types of nonlinear regressors for predicting time series.
 The first one is implemented with a classic Multi Layer Perceptron Neural Network (MLP).
 The second one is implemented with a Recurrent Neural Network, Gated Recurrent Unit (GRU) scheme.
 At first I focused only on Forex price time series and later extended my interest in Crypto / Fiat price time series.

-The purpose of this project is to show an easy way to create a good dataset, to train the desired model (MLP or GRU) and to use it in real time forecasting.
+The purpose of this repository is to show an easy way to create a good dataset, to train the desired model (MLP or GRU) and to use it in real time forecasting.

 ## Requirements
 If you have a GPU with CUDA support I highly recommend you install it.
-It is not mandatory, if you do not have this kind of possibility, in the code I have indicated which lines you need to comment to correctly run the program.
+It is not mandatory.
+If you do not have this kind of possibility, in the code I have indicated which lines you need to comment to correctly run the program.
 To install CUDA follow:
 * See this [guide](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/#axzz4KKVroazE) to install CUDA
 * Download and set up [CUDA-Toolkit](https://developer.nvidia.com/cuda-downloads)
 To correctly execute the program we need to install and set up: